 ELIGIBILITY

-1. All events associated with your project must take place in Oklahoma and before the presentation at the end of the funding period.
+1. All events associated with your project must take place in Oklahoma and before the end of the funding period.

 2. The proposed project must have a central focus on the visual arts.
 Artistic practices firmly rooted in dance, theatre, music, or industry/feature filmmaking are not eligible to apply.